Skip to content

 Journalists give you a direct connection to major media outlets, helping you promote your business, build credibility, and get in front of a bigger audience.
 But first, you need to know how to find a reporter — and then, you need to know how to turn their heads to get what you want.

 Knowing how to contact journalists is an in-demand skill.
 It takes time, effort, and know-how to find journalists in your niche and craft a pitch that gets read.
-Whether you work for a public relations/PR agency or are trying independently to get your brand some media exposure, there are ways to find journalist contact information yourself and be on your way to media stardom.
+Whether you work for a PR agency or are trying independently to get your brand some media exposure, there are ways to find journalist contact information yourself and be on your way to media stardom.

 Let’s explore the tools and tips you need.

-Understanding the Media Landscape for Journalists
+Understanding the media landscape for journalists

 young black female journalist interviewing a man